 Click on the EDIT button to modify the blue boxes (button will now say SAVE).
-For each channel a name may be selected (up to 16 characters), and the multiplier and Offset values may be set to accommodate the connected sensor scaling.
+For each channel a name may be selected, and the Multiplier and Offset values may be set to accommodate the connected sensor scaling.
 Signals may be 4-20mA (channel jumper on board ON) or 0-10VDC (channel jumper on board OFF).
 A variety of units are also available for selection of common measurement types.
 Click on SAVE to save the changes.
 Values are kept even when power is removed from the unit.